khoih-prog/Blynk_WM/README.md

 /////// // End dynamic Credentials ///////////

 ```
-- If you don't need to add dynamic parameters, use the following in sketch
+#### 5. If you don't need to add dynamic parameters

+Use the following code snippet in sketch

 ```
 #define USE_DYNAMIC_PARAMETERS     false